Labour hire licence

 - complete the online application form to seek approval from Consumer and Business Services (CBS)

-- pay the notification fee.
+- pay the application fee.

 New responsible persons will still need to be displayed on the objection register for 14 days.